tensorflow/tensorflow/tensorflow/lite/tools/benchmark/README.md

     and the path to include the name of the output CSV; otherwise results are printed to `stdout`.

+*  `output_filepath`: `str` (default="") \
+    File path to save output tensor data to.
+If specified, the output tensor values are saved as binary data in the file.

+*  `output_proto_filepath`: `str` (default="") \
+    File path to save output tensor data as tensorflow example proto.
+If specified, the output tensor values are saved in tensorflow example and then serialized to the file.

 *   `print_preinvoke_state`: `bool` (default=false) \
     Whether to print out the TfLite interpreter internals just before calling tflite::Interpreter::Invoke.
 The internals will include allocated memory